SpaceX delivers ‘mighty mice,’ worms, robot to space station

 CAPE CANAVERAL, Fla.
-(AP) — A SpaceX cargo ship arrived at the International Space Station on Sunday, delivering super muscular “mighty mice,” worms and a smart, empathetic robot.
+(AP) — SpaceX made an early holiday delivery to the International Space Station on Sunday, dropping off super muscular “mighty mice,” pest-killing worms and a smart, empathetic robot.

 The station commander, Italy’s Luca Parmitano, used a large robot arm to grab onto the Dragon three days after its launch from Cape Canaveral.
 The two spacecraft soared 260 miles (420 kilometers) above the South Pacific at the time of capture.